Have you ever traveled somewhere that completely blew away your expectations? Discover how we found paradise in the Osa Peninsula in Costa Rica.

 Have you ever traveled somewhere you’ve never been, and the instant you set foot you knew in your heart that it was the perfect place for you?
 This is exactly what happened when Christina and I stepped off our boat taxi and onto the shores of Costa Rica’s beautiful Osa Peninsula.

-Tip: The boat road can be very rough.
+Pro-Tip: The boat road can be very rough.
 For those that are prone to motion sickness, be sure to take some anti-nausea medication beforehand.
-Also, your belongings will get wet so it is best to bring everything in a waterproof bag or at least put your back in a garbage so it is not soaked by the end of the ride.
+Also, your belongings will get wet so it is best to bring everything in a waterproof bag or at least put your back in the garbage so it is not soaked by the end of the ride.

 Poor Man’s Paradise in the Osa Peninsula